Pietro Mascagni: 1890–1899

 On 21 February 1890, Mascagni was summoned to Rome to present his opera.
 The première of Cavalleria rusticana, winner of the Sonzogno contest, was held 17 May at the Teatro Costanzi in Rome.
 It had outstanding success, and the opera was soon performed in both the north and south of Italy: Florence, Turin, Bologna, Palermo, Milan, Genoa, Naples, Venice and Trieste.

 In December, Gustav Mahler conducted the opera in Budapest.
 Soon thereafter, the cities of Munich, Hamburg, St. Petersburg, Dresden and Buenos Aires welcomed the opera.
 In March 1891, it was sung in Vienna.
 At age 26, Mascagni had become internationally famous.

 Mascagni premiered his L'amico Fritz, his second most successful opera, on 31 October 1891 at the Teatro Costanzi in Rome.
-I Rantzau was premiered on 10 November at the Teatro La Pergola, in Florence, under his personal direction.
+I Rantzau premiered on 10 November at the Teatro La Pergola, in Florence, under his personal direction.